ayseecer/qbb2022-answers/week1-homework/README.md

 ######Question 1.2.
 Write a program to simulate sequencing 5x coverage of a 1Mbp genome with 100bp reads and plot the histogram of coverage.
 Note you do not need to actually output the sequences of the reads, you can just randomly sample positions in the genome and record the coverage.
 You do not need to consider the strand of each read.
 The start position of each read should have a uniform random probabilty at each possible starting position (1 through 999,901).
 You can record the coverage in an array of 1M positions.
 Overlay the histogram with a Poisson distribution with lambda=5

-Submitted Script and two plots to GitHub.
+Submitted script and two plots to GitHub.

 ######Question 1.3.
 Using the histogram from Q1.2, how much of the genome has not been sequenced (has 0x coverage)?
 How well does this match Poisson expectations?

+less than 5% of the genome seems to not be sequenced (has 0x coverage) and the Poisson distribution mathes pretty well with that assumption (however the predictions are not as good for the middle of the distribution).

-Question 1.4.
+######Question 1.4.
 Now repeat the analysis with 15x coverage: 1. simulate the appropriate number of reads, 2. make a histogram, 3. overlay a Poisson distribution with lambda=15, 4. compute the number of bases with 0x coverage, and 5. evaluate how well it matches the Poisson expectation.

+The Poisson distribution got less accurate compared to the 5X coverage Poisson distribution.
+The number of bases with 0x coverage is 0, and the Poisson predicts that pretty well.

 Question 2.
 De novo assembly